-St Ediths Hall, Kemsing
+St Edith's Hall, Kemsing

-There are two halls, one accommodating 200 people and the other 80 people, and a small meeting room, together with a large preparation and serving kitchen.
+Two halls, one for up to 200 people and the other 80 people, and a small meeting room, together with a large preparation and serving kitchen.
 There are ample tables and chairs for all seating styles.
 Reserved parking.
 Wheelchair access via ground level entrance.

-Mrs. Cole 2 07927 505649
+Bookings: Mrs. Cole.
+Tel: 07927 505649